RanaElGahawy/CalendarEffect/index.md

   <img src="assets/img/regression_intero.jpeg" width="500">
 </p>

-Every suspected anomaly is subjected to intense scrutiny through formal hypothesis testing.
-For each calendar effect, the team systematically applies t-tests to assess whether average returns during specific periods differ significantly from the rest of the sample.
+Every suspected anomaly is subjected to rigorous evaluation through formal hypothesis testing.

 To further strengthen the analysis, these tests are complemented by regression models that isolate the calendar component while controlling for broader market dynamics.
 By estimating the statistical significance and economic magnitude of each effect, the detectives are able to determine whether the observed patterns persist beyond random chance.